SoftboxLab/brackets-command-runner/README.md

 **label:** Label that show in menus and quick search.

 **cmd:** Command that will be executed.
-You can use $0, $1, ... $n to specify custom arguments, that will be propted for user.
+You can use $0, $1, ... $n to specify custom arguments, that will be prompted for user.

 **args:** Array that contains default arguments, in case user supply anything.